Fracking: Fracturing fluids

-For slickwater fluids the use of sweeps is common.
+For slickwater fluids, the use of sweeps is common.
 Sweeps are temporary reductions in the proppant concentration, which help ensure that the well is not overwhelmed with proppant.
 As the fracturing process proceeds, viscosity-reducing agents such as oxidizers and enzyme breakers are sometimes added to the fracturing fluid to deactivate the gelling agents and encourage flowback.
 Such oxidizers react with and break down the gel, reducing the fluid's viscosity and ensuring that no proppant is pulled from the formation.
 An enzyme acts as a catalyst for breaking down the gel.
-Sometimes pH modifiers are used to break down the crosslink at the end of a hydraulic fracturing job, since many require a pH buffer system to stay viscous.
-At the end of the job, the well is commonly flushed with water under pressure (sometimes blended with a friction reducing chemical.)
+Sometimes, pH modifiers are used to break down the crosslink at the end of a hydraulic fracturing job, since many require a pH buffer system to stay viscous.
+At the end of the job, the well is commonly flushed with water under pressure, sometimes blended with a friction reducing chemical.
 Some (but not all) injected fluid is recovered.
 This fluid is managed by several methods, including underground injection control, treatment, discharge, recycling, and temporary storage in pits or containers.
 New technology is continually developing to better handle waste water and improve re-usability.

 Fracture monitoring

 Measurements of the pressure and rate during the growth of a hydraulic fracture, with knowledge of fluid properties and proppant being injected into the well, provides the most common and simplest method of monitoring a hydraulic fracture treatment.
-This data along with knowledge of the underground geology can be used to model information such as length, width and conductivity of a propped fracture.
+This data, along with knowledge of the underground geology, can be used to model information such as length, width and conductivity of a propped fracture.

 Radionuclide monitoring

 Injection of radioactive tracers along with the fracturing fluid is sometimes used to determine the injection profile and location of created fractures.
-Radiotracers are selected to have the readily detectable radiation, appropriate chemical properties, and a half-life and toxicity level that will minimize initial and residual contamination.
+Radiotracers are selected to have readily detectable radiation, appropriate chemical properties, and a half-life and toxicity level that will minimize initial and residual contamination.
 Radioactive isotopes chemically bonded to glass (sand) and/or resin beads may also be injected to track fractures.
 For example, plastic pellets coated with 10 GBq of Ag-110mm may be added to the proppant, or sand may be labelled with Ir-192, so that the proppant's progress can be monitored.
 Radiotracers such as Tc-99m and I-131 are also used to measure flow rates.
-The Nuclear Regulatory Commission publishes guidelines which list a wide range of radioactive materials in solid, liquid and gaseous forms that may be used as tracers and limit the amount that may be used per injection and per well of each radionuclide.
+The Nuclear Regulatory Commission publishes guidelines which list a wide range of radioactive materials, in solid, liquid and gaseous forms, that may be used as tracers, and limit the amount of each radionuclide that may be used per injection and per well.

 A new technique in well-monitoring involves fiber-optic cables outside the casing.
 Using the fiber optics, temperatures can be measured every foot along the well – even while the wells are being fracked and pumped.
 By monitoring the temperature of the well, engineers can determine how much hydraulic fracturing fluid different parts of the well use as well as how much natural gas or oil they collect, during hydraulic fracturing operation and when the well is producing.